-Gramsci was not only concerned to bring children into the modern world, but also to advance the project of social transformation, which brings him into direct engagement with Freire.
+Gramsci was concerned not only to bring children into the modern world but also to advance the project of social transformation, which brings him into direct engagement with Freire.
 In the field of education, we might say that Freire represents a war of movement that seeks revolutionary opposition to oppression, which is appropriate where civil society is less developed.
 The advance of a war of position in worlds with a strong civil society requires an extended battle on the terrain of bourgeois hegemony, and for that one needs the weapons of a classical education.
 The struggle for the common school, therefore, is part of such a war of position.
-It would be the crucible of the organic intellectuals of the future - intellectuals who would not only elaborate the good sense of the working class, but contest the bourgeois ideologies that they had imbibed at school.
+It would be the crucible of the organic intellectuals of the future-intellectuals who would elaborate the good sense of the working class and contest the bourgeois ideologies that they had mastered.